TDK250/Toms-Site/index.md

   <p>From serving as Vice President of a community centre board to managing student consultants, from coordinating major fundraising events to implementing QA processes in government - I've learned that effective leadership and quality processes are essential whether you're serving brain injury survivors, university students, or government clients.</p>

-  <p>This site documents insights from these diverse experiences, projects that showcase different skills, and thoughts on how we can build better systems and processes that truly serve people.</p>
+  <p>This site documents insights from these diverse experiences, projects that showcase different skills, and thoughts on how we can build better systems and processes that serve people in need.</p>
 </section>

 <section class="content-section">